Cosmic Cousins: Identification of a Subpopulation of Binary Black Holes Consistent with Isolated Binary Evolution: Conclusion

-The discrete latent variable framework laid out in this analysis and developed in the python library \textsc{GWInferno} can be used to understand the full compact binary catalog beyond identifying BBH subpopulations.
+The data driven models used in this analysis and developed in the python library \textsc{GWInferno} can inform us about the full compact binary catalog beyond identifying BBH subpopulations.
 Currently, the LVK categorizes mergers as binary black holes, binary neutron stars, or neutron star binary black holes \emph{a priori} based on mass thresholds and tidal deformation values.
 Instead of categorizing merger components \emph{a priori} and then fitting the mass and spin distributions of each category individually, discrete latent variables could be used to simultaneously classify merger components and infer their mass and spin distributions.

 In future work, we will incorporate a method for classifying outliers to subpopulations as well as testing this framework on a simulated catalog in order to better understand how uninformed data affects our results.
 Repeating this analysis on the data from the next observing run -- which is expected to substantially increase the current catalog size -- should provide more insights with stronger constraints on subpopulation properties.